versionone/VersionOne.SDK.Java.APIClient/README.md

 ### How to query an asset "as of" a specific time

-Use the AsOf property of the Query object to retrieve data as it existed at some point in time.
+Use the **AsOf** property of the **Query** class to retrieve data as it existed at some point in time.
 This query finds the version of each Story asset as it existed seven days ago:

 ```java
  public Asset[] HistoryAsOfTime() throws Exception {